 In general, investments that align with these principles yield less profits than traditional investments in the short term.
 However, as more of the economy turns to one that is based on regenerative values, those investments are likely to become cost-competitive with current exploitative investments, thus generating greater profit and return on investment.
 Even if a portion is reallocated as regenerative capital, the overall return to investors can be of greater value.

 The biggest barrier is an investor’s own conviction.
 When a commitment is made to invest using these principles, most investors find the resources and opportunities they are looking for.
 For example, “commingled funds” are an important feature of midsized institutional investor portfolios and are often cited as a barrier to reinvesting with principles.
-Luckily, there are numerous funds that invest in renewable energy projects, affordable housing and other types of impact investments and you can find a partial list here.
+Luckily, there are numerous funds that invest in renewable energy projects, affordable housing and other types of impact investments.
 Any shift to this kind of investment will require time and motivation to explore these and other opportunities.

 Reinvestment may but is not limited to support projects that stem from a just transition to renewable and clean energy sources such as trainings for workers, and infrastructure development.